Know your cohort

 Each of the cohorts may have slightly different learning needs and motivations.
 It is important to provide resources in a number of different ways that allow students to engage with the unit content in a way that suits their learning needs.

-The Course Portfolio team has developed dashboards for each unit, to help Unit Chairs get a sense of who their students are.
+The Course Portfolio team has also developed dashboards for each unit, to help Unit Chairs get a sense of who their students are.
 To find your unit:

 - Select the year you want (avoid selecting multiple years)